 Are you curious or passionate about the cultural legacy of early California?

-Welcome to the California Frontier Project.
-If you want to learn more about California’s mission era, you have come to the right place.
+Welcome to California Frontier.
+If you answered yes to any of the questions above, you have come to the right place.

 I personally love exploring California’s frontier history and sharing what I know with others (for more about me, check out our About page).
 But there is so much more to know and so many fascinating places to explore, for both kids and adults, that I want to share as much as I can with you.

 If it’s your first time here, this page will help you find your way around.

 1. The Spanish Missions in California.
 Here you will find articles and other resources about the missions, their origin and facts about them.

 - What Were the Spanish Missions in California?